MumenJarrah/CloudLabs/lab6.md

     ![rule1](images/lab6-10-u.png)

 - TCP experiment: Run the following command and check the connection tracking information on the router.
-Describe your observation.
+Observe the output.
 How long is the TCP connection state be kept?
     ```
     // On 192.168.60.5, start a netcat TCP server
     # nc -l 9090